korogluoguzhan/DynamicFullTextSearch/README.md

 public NpgsqlTsVector? search_vector { get; set; }
 ```

+## You only need to use Step-2 and Step-3 once.

 ## Step-2
 The trigger automatically populates the search_vector column when adding or updating data to a table.